 After you are refreshed, head to a winery or two, there are ample to choose from locally, as well several 20 minutes up the road around Mount Barker.
 It’s a relatively unknown wine region of WA.
 We had some nice tastings at Duke’s Vineyard, then a snack and some more wine at Ironwood.
 The locals are very friendly.

 A great option for dinner is the Karri on Bar for local beer and wines.
-If the weather is warm, the beer garden is ideal as there is room for the kids to run around, otherwise head inside to the cosy fireplace.
+If the weather is warm, the beer garden is ideal as there is room for the kids to run around, otherwise head inside to the cozy fireplace.

 If you are around for another day, you could easily do it all again, with a different peak to climb and another winery to discover.
 Otherwise, pull up a chair and a book, and sit back, absorb the unique flora and fauna, and enjoy the serenity.